 A variance is any deviation with the standards set forth in the building code.
-In granting any variance, the Board of Directors may attach such reasonable conditions, safeguards, and stipulations as it may deem necessary.
+In granting any variance, the ARB may attach such reasonable conditions, safeguards, and stipulations as it may deem necessary.

 Variances shall not be issued for requests that conflict with any item in the Declaration of Protective Covenants.